×

 People living in Omoa were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Omoa, it's important to pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sandals, but also pack a few long-sleeved shirts and long pants to protect against mosquitoes.
 A rain jacket or umbrella is also essential as Honduras experiences a rainy season.
 Don't forget your swimsuit and beach towel as Omoa is known for its beautiful beaches.
 Also, pack a hat, sunglasses, and plenty of sunscreen to protect against the strong sun.
 Bring along any prescription medications you may need, as well as a basic first aid kit.
 It's also a good idea to pack insect repellent and any recommended vaccinations for the region.
 Pack a Spanish-English dictionary or phrasebook, as Spanish is the official language of Honduras.
 Remember to bring your passport, driver's license, and any other necessary identification.
 Also, make copies of these documents in case they get lost or stolen.
 Pack your electronics, such as your phone, laptop, and camera, along with the necessary chargers and adapters.
 Honduras uses Type A and Type B plug outlets, so you may need an adapter.
 Bring enough cash to get you through the first few days, but remember that credit cards are widely accepted in most places.
 Pack personal hygiene items, but keep in mind that most of these can be purchased locally.
 If you plan on cooking, consider packing some of your favorite spices or non-perishable food items, as they may be hard to find in Honduras.
-Lastly, pack items that remind you of home, such as photos or small mementos, to help you settle into your new surroundings," said one expat who made the move to Omoa.
+Lastly, pack items that remind you of home, such as photos or small mementos, to help you settle into your new surroundings," wrote one member in Omoa.

 Where should I setup a bank account in Omoa?